A Complete Overview of The Eastern Forehand Grip

 Holding an eastern forehand grip is rather simple.
-In order to understand how to hold an eastern grip it can be helpful to recognize that all tennis racquet handles form roughly the shape of an octagon, which is a shape that has eight sides, or bevels as their referred to in tennis, similar to a stop sign.
+For starters, it can be helpful to recognize that all tennis racquet handles form roughly the shape of an octagon, which is a shape that has eight sides, or bevels as we refer to them in tennis, similar to a stop sign.

-If we label each side with a corresponding number, as in the diagram below, we can easily pick out the eastern forehand grip.
-Simply place the palm side of your index fingers knuckle against the third bevel of the tennis racquet if you’re right handed, or if you’re left handed against the seventh bevel, and then firmly wrap your fingers around the handle.
+If we label each side with a number, as in the diagram below, we can easily pick out the eastern forehand grip.
+Simply place the palm side of your index finger’s knuckle against the third bevel of the tennis racquet if you’re right-handed, or if you’re left-handed, against the seventh bevel, and then firmly wrap your fingers around the handle.

 For most players, and in particular beginners, the easter grip will feel pretty comfortable.
 As a result, the eastern grip is still taught by many instructors when players first start, especially if the semi-western or western tennis grip feels uncomfortable.

 One of the advantages of an eastern tennis grip is its proximity to the continental grip, which can be beneficial as it allows players to transition from a forehand to volleys and vice versa quickly.
 In particular, when a player transitions from the baseline to the net, often by hitting an approach shot, it’s rather quick and easy to change grips, so they’re ready to hit a follow-up volley.

 Similarly, when returning serve, the eastern grip may afford some players the advantage of more quickly transitioning grips to hit a forehand or backhand return.

 For example, if you’re returning and you have a two-handed backhand, you can very easily hold your eastern forehand grip while you’re waiting for the serve, and then transition your grip with two hands to hit your backhand if the ball ends up traveling in that direction.